 M31 - The Great Andromeda Galaxy

 The Great Andromeda Galaxy (M31 / NGC224) in the constellation Andromeda is the brightest and nearest of all spiral galaxies.
 It is an Sb-type spiral galaxy and is a member of the Local Group.
 This galaxy is 2.9 million light years distant.
-More information about this galaxy can be found at The Messier Index - M31.
-This image was captured on 11 October 1998 and is a composite of 46 thirty-second exposures through an 80mm f/5 short-tube refractor.
+More information about this galaxy can be found at The Messier Index - M31 and Wikipedia - Andromeda Galaxy.

 ![]() |